Halsall: Description

 Halsall is a large ancient parish which grew from being a small farming settlement; reflecting this background, much of the land area of Halsall is sparsely populated with many isolated dwellings.
 The land area (and postal area) of Halsall extends quite a way towards Ainsdale along Carr Moss Lane, to a point where the border is closer to Ainsdale village centre than it is to Halsall.

 Halsall village is centred around St Cuthbert's Church and the war memorial.
-The church dates from the 14th century and the Rector is the Rev. Paul Robinson.
+The church dates from the 14th century.
 The hall is to the south-west of the church; between them was a water-mill, taken down about 1880.
 Near the site of the water mill now stands the former Halsall Arms public house (now offices for business).

 There is a junior school, St Cuthbert's Church of England Primary School with around 140 pupils from age 4 to 11.
 The Saracen's Head is a large public house on the banks of the canal.
 There is also a garage, offices (in what used to be the Halsall Arms public house) and a red telephone box situated by the former post office.

 The church and much of the village stand on a rocky ridge, in marked contrast to the low-lying flat peat mossland between the ridge and the sand of Ainsdale and Birkdale.

 There are several listed buildings in Halsall including the Grade I listed church including Halsall Hall and a number of listed canal bridges amongst other structures.
 Halsall Hall still stands, but it has been subdivided into a number of dwellings.

 In 2011, the parish had a population of 2,057 and covered an area of 2801 ha.

 A natural curiosity of the district was the bituminous turf which was found in the Halsall moss.
 This was known as Lit-turf and could be burnt like a candle.